mattvenn/zero-to-asic-www/content/post/ticket_grant.md

 The grant will provide a [Silicon-level ticket](/#tickets) for selected participants.
 Two grants will be awarded per month.

+The grant is for people who are unable to pay the full price, please only apply if you need it.

 ## Course goals

 This course aims to revolutionize open-source silicon by training engineers, hobbyists and enthusiasts to make their own ASICs.
-During the course, you will design a circuit that will be submitted to the Google lottery MPW to be manufactured in silicon!
+During the course, you will design a circuit that will be submitted to [Tiny Tapeout](https://tinytapeout.com) to be manufactured in silicon!

 ## Participation Requirements